Indecent Exposure Lawyer in Rancho Cucamonga

 - Mandatory Sex Offender Registration (PC 290): Lifetime registration.

-- Exposure in an Inhabited Dwelling (PC 314(1)): If the indecent exposure occurs inside an "inhabited dwelling house," "inhabited building," or other structure that someone lives in, and you entered without permission (e.g., a "peeping Tom" scenario), the crime becomes a "wobbler" offense.
+- Exposure in an Inhabited Dwelling (PC 314(1)): If the indecent exposure occurs inside an "inhabited dwelling house," "inhabited building," or other structure that someone lives in, and you entered without permission (for example, a "peeping Tom" scenario), the crime becomes a "wobbler" offense.

 - Classification: Can be charged as either a misdemeanor or a felony.